SI-RISCV/e200_opensource/README.md

        ---- This is not the official release, please wait the official release which will coming soon and will be recorded at here.
 You will see the Release History updates.

+#### Oct 13, 2017

+    -- The 1st official release, please clone this version if you want to use it or reclone it (if you already cloned the earlier-test version).
+    -- Compared with earlier-test version, main updates includes:
+       ---- Added the "A" extension for opensourced E203 core, to make it support IMAC sub-set RISC-V ISA, which is more popularly supported by current toolchain.
+       ---- Updated the RTL Codes accordingly.
+       ---- Updated the Docs accordingly, please see the "revision history" in the Doc from `e200_opensource/doc` directory.
+       ---- Updated verilog tb with random interrupt and bus-error insertion to make more intensive.
+To support this, updated all the self-check tests accordingly.
+              Although the test become more intensive, the drawback is make the regression simulation running very slower, so by default now it is turned off.
+              If you want to turn on them without caring the the regression speed, you can hack the tb mannually (de-comment these `force` line from `tb/tb_top.v`) or add macro `ENABLE_TB_FORCE` in simulation (see the note from `vsim/bin/run.makefile`).
+       ---- Updated some other minor issues which is not matter much, please check the git history if you really care to.
+       ---- Note: This version does not support the hardware-breakpoint yet, i.e., you cannot set the breakpoint to read-only address space (e.g., ROM, Flash).
+              But soft-break is okay, means you can use regular interactive debugger functionalities (including set breakpoint to the regular R/W address space).